Emergency Financial Assistance for U.S. Citizens Abroad

 The Office of Overseas Citizens Services in the U.S. Department of State, (888) 407-4747 (or from overseas +1 (202) 501-4444) can assist U.S. citizens who are temporarily destitute abroad because of an unanticipated emergency.
 If you find yourself in this situation, here are some options:

 - Contacting Home: U.S. citizens in need of emergency financial assistance while abroad should first attempt to contact their family, friends, banking institution, or employer in the United States, or in their place of residence abroad, for financial help.
 The American Citizen Services unit in the Consular Section of the nearest U.S. embassy or consulate can assist in this effort.
-U.S. embassy and consulate contact information is available in our Country Specific Information pages and our Smart Traveler App.
+U.S. embassy and consulate contact information is available in our Country Specific Information pages.
 See Sending Money to a U.S. Citizen Overseas.

 - Wiring Money Directly: You, or your family, friends, or associates, may wire money directly to a U.S. citizen abroad by contacting Western Union, MoneyGram, or other similar commercial money transfer services with offices overseas.
 There are money transfer cost comparison tools online to help you identify your best option.
 The person receiving the money will need to present proof of identity such as a passport.
 See our information about replacement of lost or stolen U.S. passports abroad.
 Be wary of International Financial Scams!